rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

     p[i] =  *(p + i)
 ```

-Here is the interesting fact..  when it increments, it increments to the next element, not the next byte
+ Fact is..  when it increments, it increments to the next element, not the next byte

-p has no idea about the array but it knows that it points to an integer.
+`p` has no idea about the array but it knows that it points to an integer.
 So compilers knows how to update the value.

+> In C, a pointer is not only an address, but also it  tells you what the data type at the address is.

+So we can come up with a formula now : -

+If we want to compute address of `arr + i` where `arr` has type `T *` then the formula for the address is:

+    addr( arr + i ) = addr( arr ) + [ sizeof( T ) * i ]

+Here `T`  is a pointer.

 Now that we know how array works like pointer, lets re-write the for loop;

 ```c